 A majority of our shareholders have approved, on an advisory basis, the executive compensation of our named executive officers (Say-on-Pay), since the inception by us of an advisory vote regarding the executive compensation of our named executive officer.
-In 2019, we received 62.4% support on our advisory Say-on-Pay vote.
-Following that vote, we increased our shareholder outreach efforts on topics including executive compensation and our management structure, and we initiated communications with certain institutional shareholders to better understand the reasons behind certain votes and address any shareholder concerns.
+In 2020, we received 80.5% support on our advisory Say-on-Pay vote.
+Over the past few years, we have steadily increased our shareholder outreach efforts on topics including executive compensation and our management structure, and we have initiated communications with certain institutional shareholders to better understand the reasons behind certain votes and address any shareholder concerns.
 In addition, to improve our ability to reach smaller investors, we have engaged an additional third-party investor relations firm to assist with, among other things, continuing shareholder engagement.
 The Company intends to continue engaging directly with shareholders on these topics.